-- 9.1 A licensed PHV or taxi driver is expected to be trustworthy.
-In the course of their working duties drivers will deal with cash transactions and valuable property may be left in their vehicles.
+9.1 All licensed drivers are expected to be trustworthy.
+In the course of their working duties, drivers will deal with cash transactions and valuable property may be left in their vehicles.
 Drivers may well deal with customers who are vulnerable or intoxicated and potentially easily confused.
 For these reasons, a serious view is taken of any conviction involving dishonesty.

-- 9.2 In general, a minimum period of 5 years free of conviction or at least 5 years have passed since the completion of sentence (whichever is longer) should be required before granting a licence.
+- 9.2 In general, a minimum period of 5 years free of conviction, or at least 5 years have passed since the completion of sentence (whichever is longer), should be required before granting a licence.
 Offences involving dishonesty include:

 - theft

 - burglary

 - fraud

 - benefit fraud

 - handling or receiving stolen goods

 - forgery

 - conspiracy to defraud

 - obtaining money or property by deception

 - other deception

 - taking a vehicle without consent

 - fare overcharging

 - or any similar offences (including attempted or conspiracy to commit) offences which replace the above

 - 9.3 Applicants or existing licence holders that are found to have intentionally misled the council, or lied as part of the application process, will not be issued with a licence.